 Whitehaven Beach: The One Everyone Talks About

-Cruise Whitsundays runs the largest catamaran service and suits families who want a smooth ride, a buffet lunch, and snorkelling gear included.
-If you’re after something faster and a bit wilder, Ocean Rafting takes semi-rigid inflatable boats along the coast, with a bushwalk to Hill Inlet and two snorkel spots.
-They run a Northern and Southern Exposure route, both excellent, but the Northern route spends more time at Whitehaven itself.
+Cruise Whitsundays runs the largest catamaran service from Port of Airlie and suits families who want a smooth ride, a buffet lunch, and snorkelling gear included.
+Their morning or afternoon Whitehaven cruise starts from around $139 per person for 2027.
+If you are after something faster, Ocean Rafting takes semi-rigid inflatable boats from Coral Sea Marina North along the coast, with a guided bushwalk to the Hill Inlet lookout and two snorkel stops.
+They run two routes: Northern Exposure spends more time snorkelling, while Southern Lights gives you more beach time on Whitehaven itself.

 The Great Barrier Reef: Snorkelling and Diving Without the Crowds

 For something more intimate, Red Cat Adventures offers smaller-group sailing trips that combine island stops with outer-reef snorkelling.
-Fewer people in the water means more fish, better visibility, and a quieter experience overall.
-Their boat holds around 30 passengers compared to the larger catamarans carrying 100-plus.
+Fewer people in the water usually means more fish, better visibility, and a quieter day overall.
+If you have never snorkelled before, the Great Barrier Reef page on our site covers what to expect and how to prepare.

 Island Hopping: Hamilton, Daydream, and the Quiet Ones